-Dimensions show the distance or angle between objects, measurement of objects, or the distance of a feature from an origin.
+Dimensions indicate the measurement values of objects (e.g. length or width), distance or angles among objects, or the distance between feature point and the specified origin.
 You can create dimensions that can be horizontal, vertical, aligned, rotated, coordinate, baseline, or continued.

 When you create a dimension, the program draws it on the current layer, using the current dimension style.
 Each dimension has an associated dimension style, which controls the appearance of the dimension, such as the types of arrowheads, text style, and colors of various components.
-You can modify existing dimension styles by changing one of the dimension variable settings and then updating the dimension style to reflect the new settings.
+You can modify existing dimension styles by changing any of the dimension variable settings, and the new dimension style is visible soon after you confirm the modification.